Alto Palena–Encuentro River dispute: Beginning of the dispute

-On July 26, 1952, the Argentine National Gendarmerie took possession of the disputed areas in Hondo Valley, Horquetas Valley, and Lagunas del Engaño, notifying settlers that they had one month to regularize their situation with the Argentine government.
+On July 26, 1952, a detachment of the Argentine National Gendarmerie, under the command of assistant officer Domingo Cianis del Río, occupied the disputed areas of Hondo Valley, Horquetas Valley, and Lagunas del Engaño, notifying settlers that they had one month to regularize their situation with the Argentine government.
 This prompted a diplomatic protest from Chile.
-On August 4, Argentine gendarmes returned to the area.
+On 4 August 1955, Argentine gendarmes returned to the area.
+Chilean senator Exequiel González Madariaga raised an interpellation on the matter on 13 September.

-On October 11, 1952, the new Chilean commissioner presented his conviction that Cerro de la Virgen mentioned in the 1902 award was, in his opinion, the mountain until then called Cerro Central in the Cordillera de las Vírgenes, which, according to the local water divide towards Lake General Paz, would grant Chile the disputed area.
-However, in December 1955, the Chilean-Argentine Mixed Boundary Commission confirmed that Cerro de la Virgen was the one previously considered.
-In October of the following year, due to public pressure, Chile resumed its position regarding Cerro de la Virgen, leading the Argentine government to demand the legal validity of the 1955 Commission's decision on January 24, 1957.
+On 11 October 1952, the new Chilean commissioner, Lieutenant Colonel Eduardo Saavedra Rojas, presented his conviction that the Cerro de la Virgen mentioned in the 1902 award was, in his opinion, the mountain then known as Cerro Central in the Cordillera de las Vírgenes (referring to the Picacho de la Virgen, source of the Encuentro River).
+According to the local watershed divide toward Lake General Paz/Palena, this interpretation would grant Chile the disputed zone and reflected errors in the cartography of the area.
+The boundary line proposed by Saavedra left the Lagunas del Engaño in Argentine territory.
+However, in December 1955 the Chilean–Argentine Mixed Boundary Commission ratified that the Cerro de la Virgen was the one previously identified, noting that it was different from the Picacho.
+In October of the following year, due to popular pressure, Chile resumed its position regarding the mountain that forms the source of the river, and on 24 January 1957 the Argentine government demanded the legal validity of what had been expressed in 1955 by the Mixed Commission.

+The Chilean members of the mixed commission, in addition to Saavedra, were Colonel Raúl Figueroa Martínez, Octavio Flores Castlli, and General Daniel Urra Fuentes.
+On the Argentine side were General Otto Helbling, president of the commission, and the delegates Samuel Dvoskin and Major Gonzalo Gómez.

+Daniel Urra was criticized and called a "traitor to the fatherland" and "sold to Argentine gold" for having supported the Argentine thesis before Saavedra’s presentation.

 On May 2, 1956, Chilean settlers in California Valley, Alto Palena, were notified by Argentine authorities in Esquel that they had to apply for Argentine property titles.
 The Carabineros de Chile instructed the settlers to disregard the order and notified the commander of the Gendarmerie in Esquel that Carabineros would prevent any actions violating the status quo agreed upon by the two countries.

-On 3 November 1958, Argentine gendarmes again entered the disputed area, surrounding the Hondo and Horquetas Valley, blocking Chilean settlers from accessing the wintering grounds at the Engaño Lakes.
+On 3 November 1958, Argentine gendarmes again entered the disputed area, surrounding Hondo and Horquetas Valleys, blocking Chilean settlers from accessing the wintering grounds at the Engaño Lakes.